 However, once the overly excited guests arrived in the Bahamas, they were greeted with tents, slices of bread and cheese, and no cell service, running water, or portable toilets.

-The buzz marketing campaign was very successful in creating excitement and interest in their event, but the actual event was a major letdown.
+The buzz marketing campaign was very successful in creating excitement and interest in their event, but the actual event was disastrous.
 The organizers clearly didn’t meet the expectations they set forth.

 Live-stream videos are a successful buzz marketing activity because they provide an interactive element for consumers.
-When people feel like they’re part of the conversation, they feel more invested and connected to your brand and what is being offered.
+When people feel like they’re part of the conversation, they feel more invested and connected to your brand.

 Hosting an engaging live-stream gives people something more to talk about beyond just a product.
 It’s an exciting event to relay to their friends and family, further capitalizing on word-of-mouth marketing.

-Another common way to promote the launch of your product or service is to hire vloggers to create YouTube videos reviewing your offering.
+Another common way to promote the launch of your product or service is to hire vloggers.
 With the rise in popularity of YouTube and vloggers, there’s a large pool of talented content creators to choose from.

 Highly skilled content creators will be able to talk about your product or service in a conversational way with their audience that doesn’t sound like a paid advertisement.
 Longform videos allow people to thoroughly review your product or service and help create sufficient buzz around its launch.